What Are The New Orleans Turning & Stopping Rules for Traffic Tickets & New Orleans Car Accidents?

 (Code 1956, § 38-79; M.C.S., Ord.
 No. 27365, § 4, 4-20-17)

 State Law reference— Methods of giving hand and arm signals, R.S.
 32:106.

 Sec.
 154-441. – Authority to place and obedience to turning markers.

-The city traffic engineer is hereby authorized to place markers, buttons or signs within or adjacent to intersections indicating the course to be travelled by vehicles turning at intersections and such course to be travelled as so indicated may conform to or be other than as prescribed by ordinance.
-When authorized markers, buttons or other indications are placed within an intersection indicating the course to be travelled by vehicles executing such turns, no driver of a vehicle shall disobey such indications.
+The city traffic engineer is hereby authorized to place markers, buttons or signs within or adjacent to intersections indicating the course to be traveled by vehicles turning at intersections and such course to be traveled as so indicated may conform to or be other than as prescribed by ordinance.
+When authorized markers, buttons or other indications are placed within an intersection indicating the course to be traveled by vehicles executing such turns, no driver of a vehicle shall disobey such indications.

 (Code 1956, § 38-80)